Last Updated on April 10, 2023 by The Filtery

 Let me just get the bad news out of the way right off the bat: when it comes to non-toxic outdoor furniture, there isn’t really a perfect solution.
-We have yet to find an outdoor furniture brand that meets all of the criteria in terms of performance, aesthetics, durability, and material safety.
+There are very few outdoor furniture brands that meet all of the criteria in terms of performance, aesthetics, durability, and material safety.

-Most outdoor furniture brands are treated with toxic PFAS (“forever chemicals”) in order to make them resistant to the elements (rains, stains, etc.).
+Most outdoor furniture brands are treated with toxic PFAS (“forever chemicals”) in order to make them resistant to the elements, like rain.

 “Chemical-free” outdoor furniture that’s made from more natural materials like untreated cotton is pretty hard to come by… But even if it was easier to get your hands on one of those options, these materials are going to be at a higher risk of developing mold when they get wet, which is just a different concern when it comes to outdoor furniture.